zhehui-wang/EMOMC/readme.md

 ## Including Your own Model

 Models are included in the folder **./model**.
 If you use the exiting models, please skip this section.
-If you want to add your own models, just editor a new python file **./model/myModel.py**.
+If you want to add your own models, just editor the python file **./model/myModel.py** or add your own.

 In the python file, we import the following library, where we customize the conv layers and linear layers.